London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 We came in for a team drinks catch up.
 We immediately liked the cozy vibe.
 The staff were super helpful and friendly and made us feel very welcome.
 We all loved the pizza and had a really good time.
 We'll be back for sure!
 Thank you guys!

-Steph Wigglesworth - a month ago
+Steph Wigglesworth - 4 months ago

 One of the best boozers in the area.
 Feels old, but with a modern vibe.
 I booked for 15 people and there was plenty of space, service was friendly.
 Worth your time!

-Dan Spry - a week ago
+Dan Spry - 3 months ago

 Balfour St Barts Overall Rating 4.2 out of 5